The Knole, Faversham, Kent, ME13 7QJ

-Faversham’s bustling, historic town centre is just a 14 minute walk from The Knole.
-Faversham mainline railway station is a 20 minute walk or four minute drive, with services to London St Pancras, Kings Cross, Canon Street and Victoria stations taking just over an hour.
+Faversham’s bustling, historic town centre is just a 12 minute walk from The Knole.
+Faversham mainline railway station is a 16 minute walk or five minute drive, with services to London St Pancras, Kings Cross, Canon Street and Victoria stations taking just over an hour.

 Faversham is steeped in history with its oldest building dating back to 1234.
 A lot of Faversham’s character comes from its charming architecture with buildings surviving from the medieval, Georgian and Victorian periods, through to the present day.
 The town is also home to Britain’s oldest brewery – Shepherd Neame.